Frequently Asked Questions

 The staff can attend to most of your health needs, such as: Evaluation and treatment of illness and injury; physical exams; women’s health examinations, STI testing, pregnancy screening, birth control counseling and supplies (including the morning-after pill), dietitian counseling, overseas travel consultations and vaccinations, routine vaccinations and allergy injections, laboratory testing, physician assessment and treatment for depression and anxiety, referral to off campus medical providers and specialists.

-When classes are in session.
 Student Health Service hours are 8 AM - 4 PM Monday - Friday.

 PLEASE NOTE- Student Health Services will be closed on the 1st and 3rd Tuesday of each month from 11 AM - 1 PM for staff meetings.